A Modern Parable

 Billions of people on earth are busy doing good works in order to get to heaven.
 They are doing things such as fasting, following religious traditions, giving alms, feeding the poor, going to church, etcetera.
 They are trying their hardest to be good enough so that when they die, they can go to heaven.

 The problem with this approach is how do you know when you have done enough to get in?
-Do you think that God puts all of our good works on one side of the Celestial Scale and our bad deeds on the other side and then if the good ones outweigh the bad, we are admitted into heaven?
+Do you think that God puts all of our good works on one side of the Celestial Scale and our bad deeds on the other side, and then if the good ones outweigh the bad, we are admitted into heaven?

 The problem with this kind of thinking is that our good works are not quantifiable.
 How much do we have to give in order to have really done a good work?
 Does showing up for church or at the local temple qualify as a good work?
 Do we get credit for being nice to our family or those who love us?
-Who’s keeping score and when do we know when we have done enough?
+Who’s keeping score, and when do we know when we have done enough?

-I spoke to a person a while back and we were talking about good works.
-He certainly had given more to the needy than most people and I’m sure he hoped that would count for something when he stands before the Lord.
-He was raised in church but somehow had forgotten about Jesus.
+I spoke to a person a while back, and we were talking about good works.
+He certainly had given more to the needy than most people, and I’m sure he hoped that would count for something when he stands before the Lord.
+He was raised in church, but somehow had forgotten about Jesus.
 So, I asked him, “If we can get to heaven by doing good works, why did Jesus have to come to earth to die for our sins?”
 He didn’t have an answer to that.

-The answer to that question, is by way of inference, that of course we can’t get to heaven by our own good works.
-That is exactly why Jesus had to come to earth because none of us is good enough or can do enough good works to get into heaven.
+The answer to that question is, by way of inference, that of course we can’t get to heaven by our own good works.
+That is exactly why Jesus had to come to earth, because none of us is good enough or can do enough good works to get into heaven.
 Someone had to pay the price for our sins in order to secure our way into heaven.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.”
 John 3: 16-17

 Are you trying as hard as you can to be good enough for God?
 Are you doing good work after good work in order to be accepted by Him?
-Why don’t you take a step back and take a good hard look at Jesus.
-Can you see that He is the only One that can get you where you want to be when you die?
+Why don’t you take a step back and take a good, hard look at Jesus.
+Can you see that He is the only One who can get you where you want to be when you die?
 Let me know if this is a new thought for you.

 The Foolish Things

-Last weekend I was looking through Facebook and noticed a man I had gone to school with had posted a sermon he was giving that Sunday.
+Last weekend I was looking at Facebook and noticed a man I had gone to school with had posted a sermon he was giving that Sunday.
 I listened to it for a while and I was amazed at what the Lord had done in his life.
 He was one of those kids who was a cut-up in school.
 You could always count on him to do or say something funny.
 If only the people who had gone to school with him could see him now.

 Then, I thought about myself.
 There was definitely a time in my late teens when I went down a wrong road.
 I’m sure that anyone looking at me then would not believe that I would be a committed Christian now.
-I am amazed at what the Lord has done with my life also.
+I am amazed at what the Lord has done with my life, also.

 Why would God do this for those of us who are so unworthy of His love and forgiveness?
 Because that is the way He works.
 Scripture says, “But God has chosen the foolish things of the world to put to shame the wise,” 1 Cor.
 1:27 I mean really, what kind of a God would choose people who totally do not deserve the restoration He gives?
 Because simply, that is the way He gets the glory for what He does.
 The Scripture goes on to say, “and God has chosen the weak things of the world to put to shame the things which are mighty; and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are, that no flesh should glory in His presence.”
 1 Cor.
 27-29